 - Use of a private area (e.g., nearby restroom stall with a door, an area separated by a curtain, an office in the locker room, or a nearby health room office restroom); or - A separate changing schedule (i.e., utilizing the locker room before or after the other students).

-Any alternative arrangement will be provided in a manner that allows the student to keep his or her transgender or gender nonconforming status private.
-No student, however, will be required to use a locker room that conflicts with his or her gender identity.
+No student will be required to use a locker room that conflicts with their gender identity.

 Sports and Physical Education Classes